-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS April 30, 2021
+NOTICE OF ANNUAL AND SPECIAL MEETING C OF SHAREHOLDERS April , 2022

-To the Shareholders of Milestone Pharmaceuticals Inc.
+To the Shareholders of Milestone Pharmaceuticals Inc.:

-NOTICE IS HEREBY GIVEN that the 2021 Annual Meeting of Shareholders (the "Annual Meeting" or the "Meeting") of Milestone Pharmaceuticals Inc., a corporation existing under the laws of the province of Québec (the "Company" or "our"), will be held on Monday, June 14, 2021, at 11:00 a.m., Eastern Time.
+NOTICE IS HEREBY GIVEN that the 2022 Annual and Special Meeting of Shareholders (the "Meeting") of Milestone Pharmaceuticals Inc., a corporation existing under the laws of the province of Québec (the "Company" or "Milestone"), will be held on Thursday, June 23, 2022, at 11:00 a.m., Eastern Time.
 To mitigate risks to health and safety of our shareholders, employees, communities and other stakeholders related to the coronavirus disease 2019, also known as COVID-19, and in order to comply with federal, state and municipal restrictions that are or may be imposed in connection with the COVID-19 mitigation efforts, the Meeting will take place via a virtual meeting portal through which you can listen to the Meeting, submit questions and vote online.
-The Meeting can be accessed by visiting https://web.lumiagm.com/295520056, using the password milestone2021.
+The Meeting can be accessed by visiting https://meetnow.global/MRRRKCZ.
 You will not be able to attend the Meeting in person.

-The purpose of the Annual Meeting will be the following:
+The purpose of the Meeting will be the following:

-- 1. To receive the audited consolidated financial statements of the Company as of and for the fiscal year ended December 31, 2020 and the auditor's report thereon, a copy of which is contained in our Annual Report to Shareholders; - 2.
-To elect the seven nominees named in the accompanying proxy circular and proxy statement as directors of the Company (each a "Director" and collectively, the "Directors") to serve until the close of the 2022 Annual Meeting of Shareholders or until their successors are duly elected or appointed, or until such Director's earlier resignation or removal; - 3.
-To appoint PricewaterhouseCoopers LLP as independent registered public accountants (the "auditor") for the Company to hold office until the close of the 2022 Annual Meeting of Shareholders and to authorize the Company's Board of Directors to fix the auditor's remuneration; and - 4.
+- 1. To receive the audited consolidated financial statements of the Company as of and for the fiscal year ended December 31, 2021 and the auditor's report thereon, a copy of which is contained in our Annual Report to Shareholders; - 2.
+To elect the six nominees named in the accompanying proxy circular and proxy statement as directors of the Company (each a "Director" and collectively, the "Directors") to serve until the close of the 2023 Annual Meeting of Shareholders or until their successors are duly elected or appointed, or until such Director's earlier resignation or removal; - 4.
+To appoint PricewaterhouseCoopers LLP as independent registered public accountants (the "auditor") for the Company to hold office until the close of the 2023 Annual Meeting of Shareholders and to authorize the Company's Board of Directors to fix the auditor's remuneration; - 5.
+To approve the Company's 2019 Equity Incentive Plan, as amended, to increase the number of shares authorized for issuance by 1,000,000 shares; and - 6.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-The record date for the Meeting is April 23, 2021.
-Only record shareholders at the close of business on April 23, 2021 will be entitled to notice of and to vote during the Annual Meeting via the virtual meeting platform or by proxy.
+The record date for the Meeting is May 13, 2022.
+Only record shareholders at the close of business on May 13, 2022 will be entitled to notice of and to vote during the Meeting via the virtual meeting platform or by proxy.